T-Troll/alienfx-tools/Doc/alienfx-gui.md

 Please keep in mind, mixing different event modes for one light can provide unexpected results, as well as last 2 modes can be unsupported for some lights (will do nothing).
 But you can experiment.

 "Set All" button copies current light effects to all lights into the list (it’s useful if you need to have all lights into the same colour and mode).
-"Info" button opens Light information dialogue for currently selected light.
-Light information dialogue shows all settings for it across all tabs and modes, and give a possibiliy to predict final color range, as well as modify it components.
+"Info" button opens Light information dialog for currently selected light.
+Light information dialog shows all settings for it across all tabs and modes, and give a possibility to predict final color range, as well as modify it components.

 ![Monitoring tab](/Doc/img/gui-monitoring.png?raw=true)